Alamofire/Alamofire/README.md

 > Networking in Alamofire is done _asynchronously_.
 Asynchronous programming may be a source of frustration to programmers unfamiliar with the concept, but there are [very good reasons](https://developer.apple.com/library/ios/qa/qa1693/_index.html) for doing it this way.

 > Rather than blocking execution to wait for a response from the server, a [callback](http://en.wikipedia.org/wiki/Callback_%28computer_programming%29) is specified to handle the response once it's received.
-The result of a request is only available inside the scope of a response handler, and any execution contingent on the response or data received from the server must be done within a handler.
+The result of a request is only available inside the scope of a response handler.
+Any execution contingent on the response or data received from the server must be done within a handler.

 ### Response Serialization